wyattmunson/notepad/content/docs/python/files-and-directories.md

 ---
 title: "Files and Directories in Python"
 description: ""
-summary: "Using Python to manipulate files and directories."
+summary: "Using Python to manipulate files and directories.
+Create, check for, move, and write to files."
 date: 2024-10-29T21:56:08-07:00
 lastmod: 2024-10-29T21:56:08-07:00
 weight: 27